What’s so great about Squarespace?

 - Picking the right languages.
 If you’re a large actor in a decentralized industry, like Remcom in the engineering software world, having your site in 5+ languages is probably worth the investment.
 On the other hand, personal projects and smaller businesses, like Ault or Kirk Studio, may have an intentionally narrower online reach.

 With a solid translation app connected to your Squarespace site, it actually isn’t any more difficult or time-consuming to translate your site into more languages than you may have originally planned.
+Giving you a multilingual Squarespace site worth talking about.

 It’s important to keep in mind, in any case, that adding a personal touch to your translations is still easier when you actually interact in all of the languages you’re using, so focusing on your clients’ most-spoken languages is always a good idea.